MillerRabin/intention-storage/readme.md

 ## Home security

-Let`s imagine a picture.
-You live in your own house.
+Let`s imagine a picture of you in your own home.
 There is a main gate with doorbell and camera.
 The camera has built in microphone and connected to the video server in security room, The main gate has engine for automatic opening and closing.
 The gate engine is connected to the gate computer - Raspberry PI, so it can receive command for opening and closing from keychain or wi-fi.